 - Do you suffer from them constantly, or do they come and go?

 - Is there anything you do that makes your symptoms either better or worse?

 Be sure to tell your doctor you were exposed to asbestos.
 If he or she does not seem to be aware of mesothelioma caused by asbestos exposure, you may want to find a doctor who is familiar with the disease.
 Do not take the risk of a misdiagnosis by someone who is not familiar with the cancer caused only by asbestos exposure.

 Contact a Chicago Mesothelioma Lawyer

 If you are concerned that you or your child, or both of you, were exposed to asbestos in some manner, contact a mesothelioma attorney who has experience pursuing claims against retailers, manufacturers and distributors who put dangerous products on the market.
 At the Blumenshine Law Group, we have the experience, knowledge and commitment you need to find a remedy for your exposure.
-Contact us or call (312)766-1000 for a free consultation.
+Contact us at (312)766-1000 or email at [email protected] for a free consultation.